Liinkiing/next-ts-starter/README.md

 By default, this starter provides some basic examples components that uses this pattern, for example the `AppNav` component (`~/components/layout/AppNav`).

+🔥 It also supports and provides autocomplete for props that takes source from the theme (e.g `bg`, `zIndex`, `border`...). 🔥

+**TypeScript > 4.1** is mandatory because I'm using the new [Template Litteral Types](https://devblogs.microsoft.com/typescript/announcing-typescript-4-1-beta/#template-literal-types) to provide autocompletion of the color prop based of the nested `colors` object, so when using `bg` prop for exemple, you should have autocompletion for `red.xxx, blue.xxx` or anything defined in your `colors.ts`.
+It supports nested elements with a dot notation! (that's why TS 4.1 is required)

 ## Framer motion

 Again, personal preference here, but the starter comes with framer motion already configured